 - Use your arrow tools on the keyboard to move the letters from left to right.
 This keeps them at the correct height and only moves them along a horizontal line.

 - Grab them by clicking and holding and then move them left or right.
 This might move them a little higher or lower, but you can adjust them by using the guidelines on the workspace.
 Moving them manually is sometimes superior to the arrow method, which can move a letter too far at times.
 Moving them manually gives you total control over how far the letter moves.

 - Use the X, Y coordinates on the top toolbar to adjust the placement of the letter.
 You can get as precise as you want with this one because the coordinates go out to 1/1,000th of a unit of measurement.

-- Follow this link for a free download version of FontLab-Pad.
+- Grab the free download version of FontLab-Pad.

-- Enter an email and then click the link in the email they send you to start a download.
+- Enter an email address.
+Then check your email and click the link they send you to begin a download.